cometbft/cometbft/docs/qa/v034/CometBFT.md

 Therefore we carry out a complete run of the _200-node test_ on the following networks:

 * A homogeneous 200-node testnet, where all nodes are running the CometBFT release candidate under test.
+* A mixed network where 1/2 (99 out of 200) of the nodes are running the CometBFT release candidate under test, and the rest (101 out of 200) are running Tendermint Core `v0.34.26`.
-* A mixed network where 1/3 of the nodes are running the CometBFT release candidate under test, and the rest are running Tendermint Core `v0.34.26`.
+* A mixed network where 1/3 (66 out of 200) of the nodes are running the CometBFT release candidate under test, and the rest (134 out of 200) are running Tendermint Core `v0.34.26`.
-* A mixed network where 2/3 of the nodes are running the CometBFT release candidate under test, and the rest are running Tendermint Core `v0.34.26`.
+* A mixed network where 2/3 (133 out of 200) of the nodes are running the CometBFT release candidate under test, and the rest (67 out of 200) are running Tendermint Core `v0.34.26`.

 ## Configuration and Results
 In the following sections we provide the results of the _200 node test_;
-each section is divided into three parts, reporting on the homogeneous network (all CometBFT nodes), mixed network with 1/3 of Tendermint Core nodes, and mixed network with 2/3 of Tendermint Core nodes.
+section reports the baseline results (for reference), the homogeneous network scenario (all CometBFT nodes), and the mixed networks with 1/2, 1/3 and 2/3 of Tendermint Core nodes.

 ### Saturation Point